pursuit-curriculum/unit-front-end-web-development/json-and-persisting-data/readme.md

 };
 ```

 You'll note that an options object takes a key-value pair for encoding.
-This concerns the kind of text file you are writing to.
-It is tangential to what we are learning about.
+This defines the kind of text file you are writing to. `UTF-8` is a modern standard and the details are is tangential to what we are learning about.
 However, [Here is a 10-minute video](https://www.youtube.com/watch?v=MijmeoH9LT4) introduction, if you are interested.

 Update the run function: